unum-cloud/ustore/README.md

 UKV does just that, abstracting away the implementation from the user.
 In under 10K LOC you get a reference implementation in C++, support for any classical backend, and bindings for [Python](#python), [GoLang](#golang), [Java](#java).

+Common use-cases of UKV would be:

+* Python, GoLang, Java and other high-level bindnigs for RocksDB and LevelDB
+* Performant embedded store in the foundation of your in-house storage solution
+* Document store, that is simpler and faster than putting JSONs in MongoDB or Postgres
+* Graph database, with the feel of NetworkX, speed of GunRock and scale of Hadoop

 ## Backends

 Backends differ in their functionality and purposes.